appssemble/RNDeliverer/README.md

 #### iOS
 Please follow the installation instructions from [swift SDK](https://github.com/appssemble/Deliverer-Swift) to add the Deliverer SDK to your iOS project.
+Also make sure your project is properly configured to use swift.
+This usually means you must create a new swift file in your project and allow the creation of the bridging header.

 ### Installation